 1. Wear Loose-Fitting Cotton Clothes

-Tight clothes, especially innerwear, synthetic fabrics, sweat, and friction are a deadly combination that can irritate your skin and encourage the growth of bacteria.
-Wear loose clothes made of breathable material like cotton to give your skin a break.
+Tight clothes, especially innerwear, synthetic fabrics, sweat, and friction are a deadly combination that can irritate your skin and

 2. Drain Pimples With A Warm Compress

 Staphylococcus aureus bacteria can cause inflamed, pus-filled blisters.
 Apply a warm wet washcloth to these sores for around 20 to 30 minutes to drain the pus.
 Do this 3–4 times a day and you should see the infection receding in a few days.3

 It’s important to practice good hygiene and keep the acne-affected area clean and dry so it doesn’t become worse.
 Change out of sweaty clothes promptly if you’ve been out in the sun or shower after a rigorous workout.
 You could also use a good antibacterial soap to reduce the build-up of bacteria and prevent infections.4